ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 --------------------------------------------------------------------------------------------------
 ## Project Requirements

+✔️ - Complete
+❗ - In progress
+❌ - Not started

 ### Minimal requirements

 ✔️ **Add Home Record** - allow users to add a home record to the system (i.e., a home to be constructed) and add details including home number, price, size, and model number and status.